DiligentGraphics/DiligentSamples/README.md

 ![](Tutorials/Tutorial01_HelloTriangle/Screenshot.png)

-This tutorial shows how to render simple triangle using Diligent Engine API.
+This tutorial shows how to render a simple triangle using Diligent Engine API.

 # Samples